Enter nano in response to a shell prompt and use nano's fine, self contained "help" feature

 Other programs may [usually do, in fact] interpret control keys differently

 - ^_ (That's the dash/underscore and the control key held down together).
-Compilers provide line numbers with their error messages; ^_ allows you to tell pico exactly what line you want to go to so you don't have to hunt around your file looking for where your errors are.
+Compilers provide line numbers with their error messages; ^_ allows you to tell nano exactly what line you want to go to so you don't have to hunt around your file looking for where your errors are.

-pico will create a new but empty file for you by that name and then start with an empty
+nano will create a new but empty file for you by that name and then start with an empty

 ask you what name you want to assign to the new file it will create for your text.